 - Does not re route intestines (reduces the risk of nutrient deficiencies).

-- No dumping syndrome (the pylorus remains intact & sugars have enough time to digest because your intestine remains untouched).
+- No dumping syndrome (the pylorus remains intact and sugars have enough time to digest because your intestine remains untouched).

 - Weight loss occurs over eighteen months.